A Modified Sequential Probability Ratio Test: Discussion

 \section{Discussion}

 \begin{sloppypar} The costs of conducting experiments to test hypothesized effects is often related directly to the number of tested items or participants.
 When the study data can be collected sequentially, the use of sequential testing procedures can dramatically reduce these costs.
-When tests are designed to identify hypothesized effects that do not exist (i.e., the null hypothesis is true), the use of the MSPRT can reduce sample sizes by 20\% to 30\% in 5\% tests and by more than 50\% in 0.5\% tests.
+When tests are designed to identify hypothesized effects that do not exist (i.e., the null hypothesis is true), the use of the MSPRT can reduce the sample sizes to reach a decision.
+In $z$ and $t$ tests with type II error probabilities targeted at 20\%, the reduction in sample sizes can be as much as 20\% to 30\% in 5\% tests, and as much as 50\% in 0.5\% tests.

-Throughout this article we focused on one-sample $z$, $t$, and proportion tests.
+Much of this article has focused on one-sample $z$, $t$, and proportion tests.
 Mathematically, two-sample $z$ and $t$ tests are similar to one-sample tests, and so our findings extend to two-sample $z$ and $t$ tests.
 Table S1 of \cite{johnson13_1} provides a list of the UMPBT alternatives and the likelihood ratios (or Bayes factors) for two-sample $z$ and $t$ tests.
 Section S4 of the supplemental materials provides a user guide for two-sample tests.

 A potential drawback in the implementation of MSPRTs is the firm requirement to specify the outcome variable and test statistic prior to the start of the experiment.
 Of course, in principle the same requirement applies to fixed design experiments, but failure to ensure that these quantities are clearly identified a priori could lead to additional opportunities for $p$ hacking and other unethical practices in sequential designs.
 For instance, researchers might apply MSPRTs to several outcome variables simultaneously, which would negatively affect the control of Type I errors.
 In addition, the conduct of MSPRTs requires that investigators perform statistical analyses after the acquisition of each participant's data, which in some settings may not be feasible.
 However, for studies in which a high threshold for significance is desired, this technique may offer researchers a method of testing hypotheses while maintaining required sample sizes at a manageable level.